ajasnz/becaticker/README.md

 # BecaTicker - LED Matrix Display Controller

+> This readme was AI generated fromm the code base.
+It has not yet been checked for accuracy. ***USE COMMON SENSE***.

 Professional RGB LED matrix display system for Raspberry Pi featuring dual-chain configuration with web-based management.

 ## Table of Contents